 My leadership experience and connection to the military led me to my most recent role as an advisory board member at The American College Center for Military and Veteran Affairs.
 When former Penn Mutual CEO Eileen McDonnell invited me to join the board, I was thrilled to combine two of my passions: my career in financial services and my personal relationships, which are largely military families.

 The center provides scholarships and career opportunities to active and retired service members and their spouses who would like to pursue careers in the financial services industry, which is a natural fit due to the leadership skills demonstrated in the military.
 Serving on the advisory board, I help veterans find a profession tied to a greater cause — giving them a sense of purpose outside of the armed forces.

 I feel strongly that the company you work for should align with what you believe in.
 This holds true for many, especially veterans.
 Considering my journey, I knew I needed to be at a company with a sense of purpose.
 Fortunately, for me, Penn Mutual has been that.

-If you or someone you know is a military veteran interested in starting a career in financial services, get more information on The American College Penn Mutual Center for Veteran Affairs website.
+If you or someone you know is a military veteran interested in starting a career in financial services, get more information on The American College Center for Military and Veteran Affairs website.